-3. To add schema files, click Add button and select the Add File(s) option as shown in the figure 13.1.3.
+To add schema files to the catalog, click Add button and select the Add File(s) option as shown in the figure 13.1.2.
 Folders containing multiple schemas can also be added to the catalog using Add Folder option.
 Select the suitable option and choose the required file(s) or folder from the browser window opened.